alexirpan/alexirpan.github.io/_posts/2015-10-16-friendship-games-geometry.markdown

 an entire chalkboard with derivations.

 (Again, at this point it's only likely this is a real proof.
-What I'm doing here is finding out what a real proof would imply to help narrow down the problem.
-Based on how easy/hard it is to find the problem, I can use that to adjust how likely I believe the proof is real.
-It's possible the animators made a new geometry problem just for this movie, but I don't think they're crazy enough to do that for 20 seconds (CHECK) of animation.)
+What I'm doing here is finding out what a real proof would imply to help narrow down what the problem is.
+Based on how easy/hard it is to find a problem matching those deductions, I can adjust how likely I believe the proof is real.
+It's possible the animators
+made a new geometry problem just for this movie, but I don't think they're crazy enough to do that for 25 seconds of animation.)

 After some searching, I found
 [the World's Hardest Easy Geometry Problem](https://www.duckware.com/tech/worldshardesteasygeometryproblem.html).